SidRoberts/phalcon-documentation/docs/installation.md

 ## Requirements

-### PHP 8.0
+### PHP 8.1
-Phalcon v5.8 supports only PHP 8.0 and above.
+Phalcon v6.0 supports only PHP 8.1 and above.

-Although PHP 8.0 was released several years ago and it's [active support][php-support] as well as security updates have expired, Phalcon still supports it, in order to offer enough time for developers to upgrade their applications.
-We will continue to support PHP 8.0 for v5 for another year.
-Phalcon v6 and later will support PHP 8.1+.
+Although PHP 8.1 was released several years ago and it's [active support][php-support] as well as security updates have expired, Phalcon still supports it, in order to offer enough time for developers to upgrade their applications.

 !!! info "NOTE"